The Georgia Greenway (Phase 2)

 For more information on Phase 1, check out the Project Page.

-Phase 2 will expand the Georgia Greenway by creating a bike and pedestrian friendly “Slow Street” along Georgia Avenue from Eighth Street to Fourth Street:
+Phase 2 will expand the Georgia Greenway by creating a bike and pedestrian friendly “Slow Street” with construction work focused between Fifth Street and Sixth Street.
+It includes:

-• The speed limit on Georgia Avenue will be lowered to 30 km/h.
-New speed limit signs will be added along Georgia Avenue.
+• The speed limit on Georgia Avenue was be lowered to 30 km/h.
+New speed limit signs were added along Georgia Avenue.

-• Stop signs will be switched at Nova Street & Georgia Ave so that those travelling on Georgia Avenue have the right of way.
+• Stop signs were switched at Nova Street & Georgia Ave so that those travelling on Georgia Avenue have the right of way.
 More can be found out about this in the "Background" tab.

-• Bicycle “sharrows” will be added.
+• Bicycle “sharrows” added.
 Sharrows are painted on the road using a stencil, and are meant to show that the road needs to be shared with bicycles.

 Stay Connected

-If you have questions, comments or concerns about Georgia Greenway Phase 2, please let us know!
+If you have questions, comments or concerns about Georgia Greenway "Slow Street", please let us know!

 By email: EngineeringInfo@nanaimo.ca